Levels of Awards

-Please ensure that you enter your scheme into the correct category when applying.
-When have 3 entry categories - Civic Trust Awards, AABC Conservation Awards and ProTem Awards (for temporary buildings/structures) Projects can be entered separately into both the Civic Trust Awards and AABC Conservation Awards should all criteria requirements be met,
+We have 3 entry categories - Civic Trust Awards, AABC Conservation Awards and ProTem Awards (for temporary buildings/structures).
+Projects can be entered separately into both the Civic Trust Awards and AABC Conservation Awards should all criteria requirements be met,

-All schemes are considered on their own merits and those that are deemed to be of Award standard are then also considered for one of our Special Awards, such as Sustainability, Community Engagement etc.
+All schemes are considered on their own merits, with winning projects are also considered for one of our Special Awards, such as Sustainability, Community Engagement etc.

-All organisations involved in winning projects are invited to the Civic Trust Awards Ceremony with a representative from each winning project presented with the plaque and certificate on stage.
+All organisations involved in winning projects are invited to the Civic Trust Awards Ceremony with a representative from each winning project presented with the plaque/desktop award and certificate on stage.

-Awards are given to projects that make an outstanding contribution to the quality and appearance of the built environment.
-Award level schemes must demonstrate excellence in architecture or design, sustainability, inclusive design and provide a positive social, cultural, environmental or economic benefit to the local community.
+Awards - Projects that make an outstanding contribution to the quality and appearance of the built environment.
+Award level schemes demonstrate excellence in architecture or design, whilst being sustainable, accessible and provide a positive civic contribution.

-Commendations are given to projects that make a significant contribution to the quality and appearance of the built environment.
-Commendation level schemes must demonstrate a good standard of architecture or design, sustainability, inclusive design and provide a positive social, cultural, environmental or economic benefit to the local community.
+Commendations - Projects that make a significant contribution to the quality and appearance of the built environment.
+Commendation level schemes demonstrate a good standard of architecture or design, whilst being sustainable, accessible and provide a positive civic contribution.

-Pro Tem Awards/Commendations are available to temporary projects and installations
+Pro Tem Awards/Commendations are given to temporary projects and installations

-AABC Conservation Awards/Commendations are available to historic building conservation projects
+AABC Conservation Awards/Commendations are given to historic building conservation projects

 - National Panel Special Award - Selected by National Panel Members as their favourite scheme from the year’s Award winning projects.